 General – the best options for you are Greenhorn and Low Intermediate.

-In order to accurately qualify potential virtual assistants, you’ll need to make a checklist of hard and soft tasks in your business which will serve as a basis for a raise and will give you an easier way of monitoring their growth and the value that they add.
+In order to accurately qualify potential agents, you’ll need to make a checklist of hard and soft tasks in your business which will serve as a basis for a raise and will give you an easier way of monitoring their growth and the value that they add.

-This method gives your VA an incentive for working hard as learning new skills or tasks will lead to more job security while also giving you a better understanding of your VA’s true worth.
+This method gives your agent an incentive for working hard as learning new skills or tasks will lead to more job security while also giving you a better understanding of your agent’s true worth.

 In Content Factory these are some, not all, of the “hard” and “soft tasks”: